karin-on/winnie-game/README.md

 ## Getting Started

-To run this project you need to have **Node.js** and **Webpack** installed on your local machine.
+To run this project you need to have **Node.js** installed on your local machine.
 After forking and cloning the repo please run these commands in your command line:

 ```
 npm install